Projeto-Pindorama/heirloom-ng/README.md

 work.
 This is because utilities from the Heirloom Toolchest may behave differently than the ones supplied by your vendor.
-You may wish to correct this later, but the first build is definitively not the right time. - If you want to stay with the default /usr/5bin path on Solaris, be sure to remove the existing symbolic link to /usr/bin.
+You may wish to correct this later, but the first build is definitively not the right time. - If you want to stay with the default ``/usr/5bin`` path on Solaris, be sure to remove the existing symbolic link to ``/usr/bin``.

-If you don't know what path names to select, get a competent person to assist you.
-I won't assist at this point and do, as described in the license terms, not warrant for any problems caused by anyone.
-You have been warned.
+If you don't know what path names to select, you can ask us at the GitHub Issues.
+Just keep in mind that, as per the licence terms, we do not offer warrant for any problems caused by anyone.

 After finishing the configuration, type 'gmake' and 'gmake install', then use the tools found at the location you selected before.